- Organization Overview

 Shuvo Roy, PhD, Department of Bioengineering and Therapeutic Sciences

 With expertise in countering disease at the molecular level of proteins and genes, our discovery scientists are pursuing new and more effective ways to treat COVID-19.
 These efforts range from seeking out cures among existing, FDA-approved medications, to hunting for novel drugs that will disrupt the virus’s ability to invade human cells and replicate.

 How SARS-CoV-2 affects the heart

-Todd McDevitt is investigating how SARS-CoV-2 infection affects laboratory-grown human heart cells and heart tissue.
-In collaboration with several additional UCSF faculty members, he is focusing on how the virus enters heart cells via the human ACE2 receptor and exploring ways of disrupting this process.
+Todd McDevitt was investigating how SARS-CoV-2 infection affects laboratory-grown human heart cells and heart tissue.
+In collaboration with several additional UCSF faculty members, he focused on how the virus enters heart cells via the human ACE2 receptor and exploring ways of disrupting this process.

-Todd McDevitt, PhD, Department of Pharmaceutical Chemistry, Gladstone Institutes
+Todd McDevitt, PhD, formerly with Department of Pharmaceutical Chemistry, Gladstone Institutes

 Bruce Conklin, PhD, School of Medicine, Gladstone Institutes

 Nevan Krogan, PhD, director, UCSF Quantitative Biosciences Institute

 Exploring repurposing of hypertension medications for COVID-19

 Su Guo is investigating the relationship between certain medications used for the treatment of hypertension (high blood pressure), heart failure, and COVID-19.
 She is looking into how anti-hypertensive medications (ACEI and ARBs) interact with the gene ACE2, which is responsible for COVID-19 entry into cells.